samuuelkim/BTC-Wallet-Balance-and-Transaction-Tracker/README.md

 >require './app.rb'

 this will be your connection to mongo to validate and see all the documents

-In a new terminal

-> ruby app.rb

-Open the port that it is describing it should be 127.0.0.1:4567

 Create a new account
 Log in to said account